 GRPE adopted the Terms of Reference and agreed to the Request for mandate.
-The ToR document will be annexed to the report from GRPE and the Request for Mandate should be submitted for approval to WP29 (AC1 and AC3) by the sponsor (EU, represented by the European Commission). - Contributions from stakeholders - The European Commission presented document EPPR-03-05e: - o Test type I emission laboratory test equipment can be commonly used for 2-, 3- or 4-wheeled vehicles. - The only differentiation for 2-, 3- or 4-wheeled vehicles that needs to be made, is for the determination of the test bench settings: 'coast down' provisions and equivalent inertia mass & running resistances. - The EC proposes all types of L-category vehicles (2-, 3- or 4-wheels) should follow the same test cycle, the WMTC.
+The ToR document will be annexed to the report from GRPE and the Request for Mandate should be submitted for approval to WP29 (AC1 and AC3) by the sponsor European Commission.

+Contributions from stakeholders

+- The European Commission presented document EPPR-03-05e: - o Test type I emission laboratory test equipment can be commonly used for 2-, 3- or 4-wheeled vehicles. - The only differentiation for 2-, 3- or 4-wheeled vehicles that needs to be made, is for the determination of the test bench settings: 'coast down' provisions and equivalent inertia mass & running resistances. - The EC proposes all types of L-category vehicles (2-, 3- or 4-wheels) should follow the same test cycle, the WMTC. - Part of this suggestion is to replace conventional ECE47 test cycle used to type approve L1e (mopeds and light scooters), L2 (three-wheel mopeds) and L6e (light quadricycles) with a new test cycle based on urban, low vehicle speed, part 1 of WMTC test cycle.